ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 #### Checking PDB Files for cross-linked cysteines.
 Disulfide bonds are covalent bonds between the sulfur atoms of two cysteine residues.
 They are very important for the stabilization of protein structure.
 Disulfide bonds are easy to spot in PDB files with any visualization program.
-For example, [MDWeb](http://mmb.irbbarcelona.org/MDWeb2) server can identify disulfide bonds and many other problems in PDB files.
+For example, [MDWeb](http://mmb.irbbarcelona.org/MDWeb2)server can identify disulfide bonds and many other problems in PDB files.
 GROMACS `pdb2gmx` utility can automatically add S-S bonds to the topology based on the distance between sulfur atoms (option *-ss*).
 For simulation preparation with the AMBER `tleap` program, cross-linked cysteines must be renamed from "CYS" to "CYX" to distinguish them from normal cysteines.
 Then the bond between them must be made manually using the `bond` command.

 #### Check_structure utility from BioExcel building blocks project